hubverse-org/hubDocs/docs/source/format/tasks.md

 Some task ID variables serve specific purposes.
 For example, every hub must have a single task ID variable that uniquely defines a submission round.
 It has become a convention to use a task ID like `origin_date` or `forecast_date` for this purpose, although in practice hubs could use other task ID variables for this  purpose.
 In [Running Example 1](running-examples), this task ID is `origin_date`.
 Additionally, to plot forecasts using standard functionality in the `hubUtils` package for hubs with step-ahead short term predictions, hubs must have either `origin_date` and `horizon` task ID or a `target_date` task ID.

-In general, there are no restrictions on what task ID variables may be named, however when appropriate, we suggest that Hubs adopt the following standard column names and definitions:
+In general, there are no restrictions on what task ID variables may be named, however when appropriate, we suggest that Hubs adopt the following standard task ID or column names and definitions:

 * `origin_date`: the starting point that can be used for calculating a target_date via the formula target_date = origin_date + horizon * time_units_per_horizon (e.g., with weekly data, target_date is calculated as origin_date + horizon * 7 days).
 * `scenario_id`: a unique identifier for a scenario